porco-rosso-j/daily-spendlimit-tutorial/TUTORIAL.md

 yarn hardhat deploy-zksync --script deploy/transferETH.ts
 ```

-It may succeed if 5-10 minutes have passed since the last successful transfer transaction and the L1 batch timestamp is updated to a value greater than resetTime. `available` was successfully restored to `limit` before comparing it with `_amount`, which made another transfer possible.
+It may succeed if 5-10 minutes have passed since the last successful transfer transaction and the L1 batch timestamp is updated to a value greater than resetTime as `available` was successfully restored before comparing it with `_amount`.

 ```shell
 l1TimeStamp:  1673530137